Hrithik-22/app-todo/README.md

 ### Bonus Features Added (Optional)

-TypeScript: Refactor the project to use TypeScript for enhanced type safety and better code readability.
+- **TypeScript**: Refactor the project to use TypeScript for enhanced type safety and better code readability.
-Pagination/Infinite Scrolling: Implement pagination or infinite scrolling for better performance.
+- **Pagination/Infinite Scrolling**: Implement pagination or infinite scrolling for better performance.